liona24/unicorn-fuzz/README.md

 ```

 There is also a more complex example `examples/int_overflow` which will use some of the address sanitizer features as well as more coverage instrumentation.

+After that you may easily set up a template for your own binary using `python3 -m lfu generate -h`